raiguard/Krastorio2/README.md

 ### Overhaul mods

+Krastorio 2 has comprehensive compatibility with [Space Exploration](https://mods.factorio.com/mod/space-exploration).

-Krastorio 2 has extended compatibility for [Space Exploration](https://mods.factorio.com/mod/space-exploration) and [Industrial Revolution 2](https://mods.factorio.com/mod/IndustrialRevolution) individually.
-You may not play K2 + SE + IR2 together.
+Krastorio 2 has limited compatibility with [Industrial Revolution 2](https://mods.factorio.com/mod/IndustrialRevolution).
+The integration is currently at the "better than nothing" stage.

+You may not play K2 + IR2 + SE all at the same time.

 Krastorio 2 does **NOT** have compatibility for the Bob's and Angel's (B&A) suite of mods.
 Attempting to play Krastorio 2 with these modpacks will result in crashes.